-- Furnishing basic services to patients
+- Administering basic care to patients

-- Reading patient’s vital signs
+- Measuring patient’s vital signs

-- Maintaining a record of patient’s health status
+- Keeping a record of patient’s health status

 - Bathing and dressing patients

-- Serving and aiding patients with meals
+- Serving and assisting patients with meals

-- Transferring patients to other rooms
+- Transporting patients to other rooms

-CNA Online Classes
+CNA Online Programs

-Questions to Ask CNA Nursing Degree Programs
+Things to Ask CNA Nursing Programs

 Is the CNA program accredited?
-It’s important that the Woodward IA school and program that you enroll in is accredited.
+It’s important that the Wilton IA school and program that you enroll in is accredited.
 One of the more highly regarded accrediting authorities is the National League for Nursing Accrediting Commission (NLNAC).
 CNA schools and programs that have been accredited by the NLNAC are guaranteed to not only provide a quality education but to be state approved as well.
 Earning a certificate or diploma from an accredited school is also more likely to be credited towards a more advanced nursing degree at another accredited school.
 And finally, accreditation makes your training more valuable in the job market.

 Is the CNA course state approved?
-Before enrolling in a training course near Woodward IA, make sure that it complies with the certification requirements for Iowa or the state where you will be practicing.
+Before enrolling in a training course near Wilton IA, make sure that it complies with the certification requirements for Iowa or the state where you will be practicing.
 It should not only satisfy the minimum federal requirement of 75 hours, 16 of which must be clinical training, but any additional state requirements as well.
 As previously mentioned, if the CNA course is accredited by NLNAC it will be guaranteed to be state approved.

 What is the Pass Rate for the State Exam?
-It’s preferable to enroll in a nursing assistant school near Woodward IA with a pass rate for the state licensing exam of at least 75% for its graduates.
+It’s preferable to enroll in a nursing assistant school near Wilton IA with a pass rate for the state licensing exam of at least 75% for its graduates.
 If fewer than 75% are passing, it may be an indication that the curriculum and/or the instructors are not effectively training the students.
 Iowa posts a list of state CNA schools with their state licensing exam pass rates.

 Is there an Internship Program?
-Find out if the schools you are considering sponsor internships with Woodward IA healthcare facilities.
+Find out if the schools you are considering sponsor internships with Wilton IA healthcare facilities.
 They are a great way to get hands-on clinical experience not available in a classroom or lab setting.
 As an additional benefit, they can help students establish relationships within the local medical community.
 They also look good on resumes.
 Also check to see if tutoring is available as needed.
 Other options may include an internet school forum or chat room where students can ask questions and share knowledge.

 Is there a Job Placement Program?
 A job placement program can be of great assistance to a graduating student in finding that first nursing position.
 Find out how many students are being placed in jobs with the assistance of the school.
-If a school has a high job placement rate, it’s a confirmation that its reputation within the Woodward IA medical community is exemplary.
+If a school has a high job placement rate, it’s a confirmation that its reputation within the Wilton IA medical community is exemplary.
 It also confirms that the school has a broad network of contacts to assist students gain internships or employment after graduation.

 Where is the school located?
-The campus will need to be within driving distance of your Woodward IA residence unless you are able to relocate.
+The campus will need to be within driving distance of your Wilton IA residence unless you are able to relocate.
 If you enroll in an online program, find out where the clinical portion of your training is available.
 If a school has an internship program, most likely the placements will be within its local area.
 Also keep in mind that if you enroll in an out-of-state school, or even out of area for many community colleges, the tuition costs as a non-resident may be higher.

 How large are the classes?
 Ask the schools you are considering on average how large their classes are.
 Smaller classes usually provide more access to teachers when students have questions or need extra help.
 In contrast, larger classes tend to be more impersonal and limit one-on-one instruction.
 If practical, find out if you can monitor a couple of the classes before enrolling so that you can experience the level of interaction between students and instructors.

 What is the Program’s total cost?
 CNA training and tuition can vary not only among schools, but from state to state depending on certification requirements.
 In addition to tuition, there are other costs such as commuting expenses, textbooks and other materials.
 When comparing schools remember to include all costs required for your education.
 If you do decide to attend an online school, some of the expenses may be reduced.
-Most schools have financial aid departments, so be sure to find out what is available in the Woodward IA area.
+Most schools have financial aid departments, so be sure to find out what is available in the Wilton IA area.

 Can the Program accommodate your Schedule?
 Finally, you will need to make sure that the program you select offers classes at a time that you can attend.
-If you are still working and need to attend classes at night or on weekends near Woodward IA, make sure they are available.
+If you are still working and need to attend classes at night or on weekends near Wilton IA, make sure they are available.
 If you can only attend part-time, make sure that is an option as well.
 Even if you have decided to attend classes online, you will still need to confirm when clinical training hours are offered.
 Also, find out what the policy is for making up classes should you miss any due to work, illness or other obligations.

-Considering CNA Classes near Woodward IA?
+Considering CNA Classes near Wilton IA?

 Other Cool Cities in Iowa